cx-cloud-101/speedtest-workshop/azure/receiving-speeds.md

 ```

 ### A client for POSTing TestResults
 Now we can start writing the code responsible for POSTing TestResults to SpeedTestApi.
 Create a new file and class called SpeedTestApi in SpeedTestLogger.
-We want it to contain an instance of System.Net.Http.HttpClient (a built-in class for performing http-requests), and we want that instance to be configures with the speedTestApiUrl.
-An instance of HttpClient holds on to some system resources, so we want to make sure that we dispose, or "clean up", that instance when we're done with it.
+We want it to contain an instance of System.Net.Http.HttpClient (a built-in class for performing http-requests), and we want that instance to be configured with the speedTestApiUrl.
+An instance of HttpClient holds on to some system resources, so we want to make sure that we [dispose](https://docs.microsoft.com/en-us/dotnet/standard/garbage-collection/implementing-dispose), or "clean up", that instance when we're done with it.
 The usual way of doing this is to implement the IDisposable interface, signalling that instances of SpeedTestApiClient should be disposed, and handling clean-up of the HttpClient instance there.

 ```csharp
 using System;